rmluck/Netflix-Data-Project/README.md

 The instructions on how to run the program and how the program functions are listed below.

 ### Retrieving .csv file with viewing activity data

+Before actually using this program, you will need to retrieve a .csv file containing the viewing activity data of your Netflix account.
+If you are logged into your Netflix account on your browser, you can go to the "[Get My Info](https://www.netflix.com/account/getmyinfo)" page and this page will appear: